Disney's much-anticipated video streaming service is now available across many countries, including the UK and US.

 In Central Europe, the price is €6.99 per month (or €69.99 per year) - this includes the Netherlands, Spain, Ireland, Germany, Austria and Switzerland.
 France will follow soon.

 Subscribers in India, where it is also launching soon, will have to pay 1,499 rupees per month.
 That's for Disney+Hotstar - a combined service.

 Disney+ release dates

-For example, Disney+ will be available in the UK, Germany, France, Italy, and Spain starting on 31 March 2020.
+Disney+ is available now in the US, Canada, Australia, New Zealand, UK, Ireland Germany, France, Italy, Spain, Austria and Switzerland starting on 24 March 2020.

 Disney revealed that launch titles may vary by territory, so we're not yet sure what will be available to stream in the UK.
 We've contacted the company for more details though, and will report back.